michakrapp/wp-pg-cli-esm/README.md

    ```

 2. Test the MIME type:

+   a.
+Manually
+   - Go to the newly create page at: http://127.0.0.1:9400/test-esm/
+   - Open the browser console and see the error: "TypeError: 'text/plain' is not a valid JavaScript MIME type."

+   b.
+Programmatically
    ```bash
    curl -I http://127.0.0.1:9400/wp-content/plugins/wp-pg-cli-esm/view.js
    ```

-3. Observe: No Content-Type header in response
+3. Observe: No Content-Type header in response or Browser error

 ## Files